Previous tutorial: 2. Making requests with the Datasets API

 print_obj(companies)

-Because the argument list is getting large let's use the requests
+Because the argument list is getting large let's use the requests library's query parameter functionality.

 The above query is identical to: